Analyzing Approximate Value Iteration Algorithms: Introduction

-\textit{Thus, in Section~\ref{sec_avi} we provide a complete analysis (stability and convergence) of general AVI methods under weak, easily verifiable, set of sufficient conditions.
-We eliminate all previous restrictions on the ``smoothness'' of transition probabilities and future distributions.
-We also allow for more general ``operational noise'' as compared to previous literature.
-An important aspect of our analysis is that it encompasses both stochastic shortest path and infinite horizon discounted cost problems.
-We provide a unified analysis for stability and convergence of AVI methods wherein the approximation errors are bounded with respect to multiple norms.
-Finally, we believe that the theory developed herein is useful in providing the theoretical foundation for understanding reinforcement learning and dynamic programming algorithms that use deep neural networks (DNNs), an area that has garnered significant interest recently. } \paragraph{} In Section~\ref{sec_fp}, as another important application of our framework, we develop and analyze, for the first time, general SAAs for finding fixed points of set-valued maps.
+The ideas used to analyze AVI are later used to develop and analyze a SA for finding fixed points of set-valued maps.
 Fixed point theory is an active area of research due to its applications in a multitude of disciplines.
 Recently, the principle of dynamic programming (DP) was generalized by Bertsekas \cite{AbstractDP} to solve problems which, previously, could not be solved using classical DP.
 This extension involved a new abstract definition of the Bellman operator.
 The theory thus developed is called Abstract Dynamic Programming.
 An integral component of this new theory involves showing that the solution to the abstract Bellman operator is its fixed point.
 We believe that the results of Section \ref{sec_fp} are helpful in solving problems that can be formulated as an Abstract Dynamic Program.
-Our contribution on this front is in \textit{analyzing stochastic approximation algorithms for finding fixed points of contractive set-valued maps, } see Section~\ref{sec_fp} for details.
-As mentioned before, we show that such algorithms are bounded almost surely and that they converge to a sample path dependent fixed point of the set-valued map under consideration. \textit{To the best of our knowledge ours is the first SAA, complete with analysis, for finding fixed points of set-valued maps}.
+Our contribution on this front is in the development and analysis of a \textit{SA for finding fixed points of contractive set-valued maps, } see Section~\ref{sec_fp} for details.
+As mentioned before, we show that such algorithms are bounded almost surely and that they converge to a sample path dependent fixed point of the set-valued map under consideration. \textit{To the best of our knowledge ours is the first SA, complete with analysis, for finding fixed points of set-valued maps}.